the-fellowship-co/facade/docs/getting_started/quick_start.md

 end
 ```

 That’s pretty much it.
 You’re all set up to deploy your first block.

+### Deploy your block

 Use `byld deploy` from the block directory to deploy it.
+And  `byld console` and `byld logs` commands would come in handy to test and debug the block after deploying.

 Similarily other blocks could be created this way.